VLSI-EDA/PoC/README.md

 ##### PoC optionally requires:

-* Git command line tools or a Git GUI, if you want to check out the latest 'release' or 'release' branch.
+* Git command line tools or a Git GUI, if you want to check out the latest 'master' or 'release' branch.

 ##### PoC depends on third parts libraries: